 California Accidental Release Prevention (CalARP) Program

 Facilities that handle more than a threshold quantity of a regulated substance must develop a Risk Management Plan (RMP).
-An RMP is a detailed engineering analysis of the potential for accidental release of a regulated substance at a facility and any prevention and mitigation measures.
+An RMP is a detailed analysis of the potential for accidental release of a regulated substance at a facility and prevention and mitigation measures.

 Depending on the chemical and the quantity on site, a facility may be subject to both the CalARP program and the federal Risk Management Program.
 Further information about the federal program may be found on the U.S. EPA website